Simoun (TV series): Story

 A war breaks out between three nations Simulacrum, Argentum, and Plumbum over Simulacrum helical motor technology that powers the airships known as Simouns.
 Two fleets of the Simoun, Chor Caput and Chor Tempest, stumble upon a huge Argentum airship fleet attempting steal a Simoun.
 Suffering massive losses in the battle, the pair Neviril and Amuria of Chor Tempest attempt an extremely powerful but extremely dangerous maneuver out of desperation named the Emerald Ri Mājon (翠玉のリ·マージョン, Suigyoku no Ri Mājon); Neviril hesitates after making eye contact with the enemy, and the pair fail resulting in an explosion that takes Amuria with it.
 The fight leaves the sibyllae or members of Chor Tempest extremely demoralized and Neviril in despair.

 Four new sibyllae join Chor Tempest, one of them an excellent pilot with an unshakeable morale named Aer.
 Aer immediately decides to partner with Neviril, however despite her persistent attempts, Neviril remains too mired in her grief over Amuria's death to accept her.
 After continued battles with Chor Tempest, the Plumbish government eventually sues for peace.
 Neviril's father orders two sibyllae to join Chor Tempest bringing it back to full strength and assigns one to be Neviril's partner in attempt to jar his daughter out of her depression; however Neviril, becoming more accepting of Aer, rejects her.
 A Plumbish suicide bomber sabotages the peace talks jarring Neviril out of her funk and she agrees to pair with Aer.

-Chor Tempest beings to operate aggressively against the enemy nations.
-But in an ensuing battle, the enemy manage separate Chor Tempest forcing two of its sibyllae, Limone and Dominūra, to in desperation perform the Emerald Ri Mājon.
+Chor Tempest begins to operate aggressively against the enemy nations.
+In an ensuing battle, the enemy manage to separate Chor Tempest, forcing two of its sibyllae, Limone and Dominūra, to perform the Emerald Ri Mājon in desperation.
 They succeed, but disappear without a trace.
 Chor Tempest retreats to secure Simulacrum's holiest site, the Ruins.
 There, Aer and Neviril learn that Emerald Ri Mājon allows the sibyllae piloting the Simoun to travel through time.
 Limone and Dominūra are shown to have landed in the distant past where they pass on the knowledge of the Emerald Ri Mājon.
 Chor Tempest continue to fight as they slowly retreat back, and eventually Simulacrum sues for peace.
 The allied Plumbish and Argentum forces demand in their terms that all sibyllae become adults by visiting the holy Spring, thereby no longer being able to pilot Simoun.
 While the members Chor Tempest head off to the Spring, Aer and Neviril stay back and soon confess their feelings for each other.
 The allied occupation arrest them, however with the help of their former choirmates and the Plumbish priestesses, Aer and Neviril break free and say their farewells.
 Performing the Emerald Ri Mājon, the two vanish in a flash of light.